 Andrew Humphrey is an Emmy award winning meteorologist and reporter at WDIV-TV Local 4.
-In addition, he is proud to have earned the AMS Certified Broadcast Meteorologist (CBM) distinction.
+In addition, he is proud to have earned the AMS Certified Broadcast Meteorologist (CBM) distinction and delivers science and technology reports for "Tech Time With Andrew Humphrey."
 These honors are indicative of Andrew's passion for weathercasting and storytelling that help people stay informed and safe.

 Andrew came to WDIV from the Fox News affiliate station WUPW-TV in Toledo, Ohio, where he was chief meteorologist.
 Prior to being chief, he was seen around the world on CNN and CNN International and got his start in Washington, D.C. at NBC's WRC-TV and then Fox's WTTG-TV.